 - Parking Policy to the Vice President for Student Affairs and Dean of Students (Hardees Building)

-The Student Handbook is an official publication of North Carolina Wesleyan College.
-It is designed to assist each member of our college community in realizing the importance of mutual responsibility and support for the policies, traditions, and future growth of North Carolina Wesleyan College.
+The Student Handbook is an official publication of North Carolina Wesleyan University.
+It is designed to assist each member of our college community in realizing the importance of mutual responsibility and support for the policies, traditions, and future growth of North Carolina Wesleyan University.
 The Student Handbook is also intended to help new students become integrated into the Wesleyan community.
 It contains pertinent information and instructions regarding conduct in order that one may fully participate in and enjoy the co- curricular as well as curricular environments of the College.
-Thus, it is our hope that the Student Handbook will give you guidance and direction as you chart a college career at North Carolina Wesleyan College.
+Thus, it is our hope that the Student Handbook will give you guidance and direction as you chart a college career at North Carolina Wesleyan University.

 The Director of Security, his/her designee, and the Security officers are responsible for the enforcement of campus policies, traffic regulations, and emergency assistance.
 Upon request, Security personnel will provide after-dark escort service for students walking to and from campus facilities.